nordan-conference/nordan-conference.github.io/index.md

 ![Hekla](/assets/images/Hekla.png)

+Nordan 2025: 26th Annual Nordic Conference on Complex Analysis May 23–25, 2025 | Hotel Stracta, Hella, Iceland

-Nordan is an annual Nordic conference on complex analysis.
-Its 26th iteration will be held in Iceland 2025, May 23-25, at Hotel Stracta in Hella on the south coast of Iceland.
+We are pleased to announce the 26th iteration of Nordan, the annual Nordic conference on complex analysis, which will be held in Iceland in 2025.
+The event will take place from May 23–25 at Hotel Stracta, located in Hella on the south coast of Iceland.

-We gather at the University of Iceland on Friday, May 23, and take a bus from there at around 18:00.
-The drive to Hella takes around an hour and a half.
-The dinner on Friday will be at Hotel Stracta.
-There will be three talks before lunch on Saturday, and two talks after lunch.
-There will be three talks on Sunday before lunch, and the bus back to Reykjavík will arrive before 18:00.
+Conference Schedule:

+Friday, May 23:
+Participants will gather at the University of Iceland in Reykjavík.
+A bus will depart for Hotel Stracta at approximately 18:00, with an expected travel time of 1.5 hours.
+Upon arrival at the hotel, attendees will enjoy a welcome dinner.

+Saturday, May 24:
+The day will feature three talks before lunch, followed by two talks after lunch.

+Sunday, May 25:
+The final day will include three talks before lunch, with the return bus to Reykjavík departing after the last session.
+The bus will arrive in Reykjavík by 18:00.

-Note that most flights from Iceland to Europe leave very early in the morning, so many of you will need to leave on the Monday and arrange a hotel in Reykjavík May 25-26.
+Important note: Many flights from Iceland to Europe leave early in the morning, so attendees may need to arrange accommodation in Reykjavík for the night of May 25-26.

-The deadline for registration and payment is **March 24, 2025**.
+The registration deadline is March 24, 2025.

+We look forward to welcoming you to Iceland!

 Organizers:
 - Benedikt Steinar Magnússon, University of Iceland